30 June 2024

 Originally, the race organisers sought to create an international race in which 3-year-olds could confront their elders.
 For 3-year-olds having run in the Prix du Jockey Club over 12 furlongs at Chantilly, then the Grand Prix de Paris over a mile 7 furlongs at Longchamp, it was a tall order to rise to the challenge just a week later.
 Nevertheless, the first 3 winners of the race were all 3-year-olds.

 A considerable edge for the race was that unlike most Classics, where horses must be entered before they are born or as yearlings, it was possible to enter just two months beforehand.
-The prize-money of 100,000 F to the winner placed the Prix du Président de la République as the fifth richest in France.
+The prize money of 100,000 F to the winner placed the Prix du Président de la République as the fifth richest in France.

-Six winners of the Grand Prix de Paris which have then lined up at the start of the Grand Prix de Saint-Cloud have done the double: Finasseur (1905), Verdun (1909), Sardanapale (1914), Barneveldt (1931), Exceller (aged 4, in 1977) and Méandre (aged 4 in 2012).
+Six winners of the Grand Prix de Paris, which have then lined up at the start of the Grand Prix de Saint-Cloud, have done the double: Finasseur (1905), Verdun (1909), Sardanapale (1914), Barneveldt (1931), Exceller (aged 4, in 1977) and Méandre (aged 4 in 2012).
 Almost twice.
 Twice as many Prix du Jockey Club winners have made it a double at Saint-Cloud: Finasseur (1905), Maintenon (1906), Sea Sick (1908), Sardanapale (1914), Pot au Feu (1924), Mon Talisman (aged 4, 1928), Ardan (aged 4, 1945), Coaraze (aged 4, 1946), Herbager (1959) and Montjeu (aged 4, 2000).
-As the above statistics show, only two horses have achieved the Jockey Club-Grand Prix de Paris-Grand Prix de Saint-Cloud treble, Finasseur (1905) and Sardanapale (1914).
+As the above statistics show, only two horses have achieved the Jockey Club-Grand Prix de Paris-Grand Prix de Saint-Cloud treble: Finasseur (1905) and Sardanapale (1914).

-The Grand Prix de Saint-Cloud honours list includes the names of three heroes from the English Derby, Relko (aged 4, 1964), Sea Bird (1965) and Teenoso (aged 4, 1983), as well as four second-place finishers, Dicta Drake (1961), Gyr (1970), Rheingold (at 3 and 4, 1972, 1973) and Glint of Gold (aged 4, 1982).
+The Grand Prix de Saint-Cloud honours list includes the names of three heroes from the English Derby: Relko (aged 4, 1964), Sea Bird (1965), and Teenoso (aged 4, 1983).
+It also includes four second-place finishers: Dicta Drake (1961), Gyr (1970), Rheingold (at 3 and 4, 1972, 1973), and Glint of Gold (aged 4, 1982).

 Fillies